HP TECH TAKES /...

 Here are seven ways you can improve computer speed and its overall performance.

 Your computer comes preloaded with a number of applications that many people won’t use but that can eat up system resources.
-The technical term for these applications is bloatware, but a more colorful euphemism - crapware - is a more accurate assessment by most users.
 You can usually identify these when you see a pop-up prompting you to update a program you’ve never used before.

 - Remove them from your computer and free up disk space